 These Flash movies illustrate micro-refactoring, a “semantic editing” style we envisaged as the headline feature of our Java tool domain/j.
-I worked on this with Russ Freeman, Jeff Foster and a couple of others working at our company.
-This OOPSLA 2004 extended abstract (and this one, which has an accompanying poster) discusses the demo and product concept.
-This OOPSLA 2005 Onward! paper explains how trying (and failing) to build domain/j led me to what I’m currently working on, interactive programming.
+I presented this at OOPSLA 2005 with my colleague Russ Freeman.
+The accompanying poster discusses the demo and product concept.
+This follow-up Onward! paper explains the path from domain/j to my current research interests.

 A simple example of micro-refactoring using domain/j.
 We’ll turn a static

 toString()method on the

 A more complex example showing one of the most common editing scenarios: responsibility migration between two existing methods.